 I completely agree with the intent of this ethics article but I'm find the detail language saying it's OK to "brighten the lighting" but it's not OK to "brighten the paint work" confusing and incongruous... are we to mask the "paint work" and change the level of everything else?
 I think the problem here is having non-photographers write a technical code of ethics for photographers.
 There needs to be specific language about whats OK and whats not.
 But it has to make sense to photographers.
 I know this is a sensitive and important area the needs to be clarified.
 So, I'd like to propose a code of ethics for real estate photographers:

 Proposed REP Code of ethics- Modification of images of properties

-Real Estate Photographers should not modify images of properties such that the images no longer truthfully and fairly represent that property.
-In particular permanent physical features of the property should not be modified.
-On the other hand real estate images are intended for marketing purposes and therefore present the property in the very best way possible.
-So image enhancements that do not materially change permanent physical characteristics of the house or surrounding environment are considered standard practice.
+Real Estate Photographers should not digitally modify images of properties such that the images no longer truthfully and fairly represent that property.
+Images of the house and surrounding environment should not be materially modified in anyway.
+However, image enhancements that do not material change the house or surrounding environment are allowed.
 The following is a list of what kind of modifications are considered material and which are not:Allowed

 - Removing temporary objects like garbage cans, cars etc.

 - Changing image saturation, brightness, contrast or color balance